Skip to content

 Capture 13

-So, if you have a hobby or business, you should expand that onto Shopify.
+So, if you have a hobby or business, you should expand it to Shopify.

-Here’s an example of Jaswants kitchen, where they have their actual physical location and even wholesale distribution within stores around them locally and nationally.
+Here’s an example of Jaswants Kitchen, which has its own physical location and even wholesale distribution within stores around it, locally and nationally.

 Capture 14

-But, they also have their Shopify store where people can visit because selling online and social media is powerful, and you will reach a much wider audience.
+However, they also have their Shopify store, which people can visit because selling online and social media is powerful, and you will reach a much wider audience.

 Selling your product is my number four in this Types Of Shopify Stores list.